jcurl/code.research/qnx/README.md

 See further instructions for the tools for specific build instructions (such as enabling assembly instruction sets, etc.).

+See the `scripts` folder for using `podman` to build for Linux targets inside a container.
+See documentation [README.md](./scripts/README.md) for further information.
+More development information is in [Developer.md](./DEVELOPER.md).

 ## 2. Installed Binaries

 ### 2.1.
 Benchmarks